wechaty/docusaurus/jekyll/README.md

 Run the Jekyll at localhost for blog preview.

+### 0 Prerequisites

+Follow in the official instruction to install jekyll in your local [jekyll quickstart](https://jekyllrb.com/docs/)

 ### 1 Use Docker

 This is the recommended way for new users to easy getting started